svalinn/Cubit-plugin/README.md

 Build the Plugin
 ================

 The following commands show how to build the plugin itself.
-The `CUBIT_VERSION` variable, which specifies the version of Trelis, must be included.
-Only the first two numbers in the version should be included; e.g. use "17.1" instead of "17.1.0".
-This indicates to the build system that Trelis is located in `/opt/Trelis-17.1` for Trelis 17.1.
+The `CUBIT_ROOT` variable should point to the location of Trelis.
 The `DAGMC_DIR` variable should point to the location of the previously-built DAGMC library.

 ```
 cd ${HOME}/plugin-build
 mkdir -pv bld
 cd bld
-cmake ../Trelis-plugin -CUBIT_VERSION=17.1 \
+cmake ../Trelis-plugin -CUBIT_ROOT=/opt/Trelis-17.1 \
                        -DDAGMC_DIR=${HOME}/plugin-build/DAGMC \
                        -DCMAKE_BUILD_TYPE=Release \
                        -DCMAKE_INSTALL_PREFIX=${HOME}/plugin-build